 I used turmeric before as an anti-inflammatory to help heal sports injuries.
 It’s also a strong antioxidant, liver detoxifier and kidney cleanser, may prevent cancer, arthritis and Alzheimer’s, and help with symptoms of depression.
 Plus, it tastes amazing.
 The recipe I got calls for fresh turmeric root (which looks very similar to ginger), but I realize that this might be difficult to find in some parts of the world.
 It might be worth asking your local Asian store for fresh or frozen turmeric, but if all else fails, powdered turmeric will do just fine.
 The other main ingredient in this Jamu recipe is ginger, a root that is well known for its soothing effects on various stomach issues and a powerful pain reliever.
 It’s easy to see how Balinese people are so fond of their Jamu – it is truly a little miracle worker!

 ANGELO’S JAMU RECIPE

-While in Ubud, I took a fascinating health and beauty workshop at Angelo Store where I learned how to make Jamu, Boreh (a spicy body scrub/poultice), fresh facial and body masks and a hair tonic oil – all with plants.
+While busy discovering all the Ubud sights, I took a fascinating health and beauty workshop at Angelo Store where I learned how to make Jamu, Boreh (a spicy body scrub/poultice), fresh facial and body masks and a hair tonic oil – all with plants.
 Angelo is a little family business and all of their recipes were passed on by their grandpa who was a healer.
 Do check out their store whilst in Ubud, they have a fantastic range of natural cosmetic products as well as vanilla beans, herbal teas, coconut oil and obviously Jamu!
 Here’s my interpretation of their Jamu recipe (I left the exotic leaves and nuts out cause you ain’t gonna find those at Tesco’s).
 Let me know if you try it / have tried it before and what you thought!

 – 1 cup fresh turmeric root (or 1/2 cup turmeric powder)